Migrate a PostgreSQL instance to another PostgreSQL instance

 #!/usr/bin/env bash

-# pg-migrate.sh — Migrate a VSHNPostgreSQL claim from one cluster to another
+# pg-migrate.sh — Migrate a VSHNPostgreSQL claim to another within the same namespace

 #